QM-Quality-Manager/v3-docs/content/en/docs/message/tabs.md

 - Table: Show the results in the table of the Search results page for messages.
 - Expanded view: Show the results in the expanded view that contains all the message details (previously "Printer friendly" version) of the Search results page for messages.
 - Graph: Show the result as a chart under Reports.

+# Sent to case handler
+Tab under Messages/NC.

+Sent to case handler shows all messages that have been transferred to a responsible person.
+This is used to find messages that you have sent away so that they are no longer available on your department.
+Which messages are shown in the table below is determined by the choices in the drop-down menus.
+Only messages registered in the last 3 months are shown in this screen.
+To see older messages, please use Reports or Search.

+### Functions

+#### Drop-down menus

+- All messages: If you select a message form, only messages originating in such a message form are shown.
+- Message type:
+  - From a case handler in this department: Shows messages sent from a user on the department which is selected in the Navigator.
+  - From me: Shows messages sent by the logged in user.
+  - To a case handler in this department: Shows messages that have been assigned to a responsible person from the department which is selected in the Navigator.
+  - Registered on this department: Shows messages originally registered on the department which is selected in the Navigator.
+- Status: Only messages with the selected status are displayed in the table.
+  - All states: All messages are shown.
+  - Message process: Only messages with the status New or Sent to case handler are shown.
+  - Action process: Only messages attached to an action that has not yet been approved are shown.
+  - Rejected: Only rejected messages are shown.

+#### Table

+- When you click on a line of the main table, the selected message will open in the handling page.
+- Hold the cursor over the + symbol in the first column to get more information about a message, including its history.

+#### Buttons

+- {{< onlystaticimg src="/images/Page.png" >}} Expanded view / {{< onlystaticimg src="/images/Table.png" >}} Table: Switch between the expanded and the table view.
+The table gives a compact description of messages intended for use when working with them.
+The expanded view gives a more complete description of the messages, similar to the printer friendly (.pdf) version.
+- {{< onlystaticimg src="/images/Page_white_acrobat.png" >}} Show as pdf: Opens the Option page for reports, from which you can create a report with the related messages.
+This is intended for paper printing.
+- {{< onlystaticimg src="/images/LeftArrow.gif" >}} and {{< onlystaticimg src="/images/RightArrow.gif" >}} Change page: The arrows are used to change pages when there are more than 20 messages that can be shown in the table.
+- {{< onlystaticimg src="/images/Arrowopen.gif" >}} and {{< onlystaticimg src="/images/Arrowclosed.gif" >}} Sorting: The table is sorted by the column with the {{< onlystaticimg src="/images/Arrowopen.gif" >}}.
+Click on the {{< onlystaticimg src="/images/Arrowclosed.gif" >}} to sort by another column.
+- {{< onlystaticimg src="/images/Printer.png" >}} Print: Prints the current page.
+- {{< onlystaticimg src="/images/Help.png" >}} Help: Opens this page.

+# Message search results
+Search is a tab under Messages/NC, Log, Risk and Comments.

+This page displays the results when performing a message search and when someone has clicked on a message graph under Reports.

+### Search criteria

+Displays all the parameters that are used for the search.

+- Drop-down menu Departments:
+  - This department.
+Only messages registered on the selected department.
+  - This and subordinate departments.
+Messages registered on the selected department and on its subordinate departments.
+  - Subordinate departments.
+Only messages registered on the subordinate departments of the selected department.

+Note that if the search criteria were set by clicking on a graph, the search can be based on a different department than the one selected in the Navigator.
+This department is shown in the field "Search from department" in the search criteria table.
+The Navigator can be used to change the selected department.

+### Buttons

+- {{< onlystaticimg src="/images/Find.png" >}} New search: Opens the search page for messages with all the search parameters cleared, except from the department which is selected in the Navigator and the selected message type.
+- {{< onlystaticimg src="/images/Find.png" >}} Expand search: Opens the search page for messages with all parameters listed in the search criteria list set.
+You should use this button if you want to continue working with the current search and edit some of the search criteria.
+- {{< onlystaticimg src="/images/Chart_bar.png" >}} Back to the graphs: Opens the Reports as they appeared in the previous page.
+The bar on which you has clicked to open this page is not added to the search criteria.
+This button appears only if you opened this page by clicking on a graph under Reports.
+When you click on a graph under Reports you perform a search for the messages that were represented by the bar you clicked on.
+- {{< onlystaticimg src="/images/Chart_bar.png" >}} Show in graphs: Opens the Reports with the messages in the table below as the starting point.
+The bar on which you has clicked to open this page is added to the search criteria.

+Use of the table is explained in Messages/NC, Log, Risk and Comments, depending on which tab you are under.